TCN reconnects Kano and Kaduna Discos, extends the grace period by 60 days

 - Intervention by the Minister has automatically prolonged the grace period to 60 days from this publication.

-- Disconnections and sanctions will resume after 60 days for defaulting DisCos.
+- Disconnections and sanctions will resume after the 60-day period for defaulting DisCos.

 The Transmission Company of Nigeria announced it will reconnect Kano DisCo, Kaduna Electric and APLE Electric to the power grid from today, 1st of May 2023.